Risk Management in UK Early Years SettingJune 7, 2019 9:52 am

 Assessing Risk for Outings

 According to the EYFS Statutory Framework, EYFS childcare providers should complete a full risk assessment for each outing they undertake before embarking on it.
 The statutory framework is quite explicit that an assessment doesn’t need to be completed every time you go on an outing or trip, but rather for every type of excursion you’ll embark on.
-For example, you’ll conduct a full risk assessment for each of the following: a visit to the swimming pool, park, and beach etc. However, you don’t need to carry out a full risk assessment prior to each outing.
+For example, you’ll conduct a full risk assessment for each of the following: a visit to the swimming pool, park, beach etc. However, you don’t need to carry out a full risk assessment prior to each outing.
 It is a sound practice, however, to conduct a full risk assessment for each age group on the trip and includes variants for the time of day and weather wherever applicable.

 Lastly, your risk assessment should cover the ratio of children to adults that will make it safe to embark on, as well as the safety measures you’ve taken.